osama900/reading-notes/level2/class-05/read-05.md

 color: DarkCyan;}
 ```
 ### background-color ###
-CSS treats each HTML element as if it appears in a box, and the background-color property sets the color of the background for that box and i can change the background color like in this example :
+CSS treats each HTML element as if it appears in a box, and the background-color property sets the color of the background for that box and i can change the background color like in this example:

 ```css
 /*changing the background color for the body*/ body {